Ecuador

 • Rio Misahualli (middle) — open Class II small river

-• Rio Piatua – tight, technical Class IV at lower water, full-on Class IV+ at high water
+• Rio Piatua (upper) — tight, technical Class IV at lower water, full-on Class IV+ at high water

 • Rio Arajuno — mellow jungle float